Once a symbol of affluence, the turfgrass lawn has become ubiquitous, commonplace. Let’s make our yards the envy of the neighborhood and be green.

-If you aren’t ready to part with your turf grass lawn completely, consider reducing the size of your lawn and trying out an alternative on a small scale.
+If you are not ready to part with your turfgrass lawn completely, consider reducing the size of your lawn and trying out an alternative on a small scale.
 That way you can keep your lawn and reduce its environmental impact.
-You never know, you may find your test rock garden or meadow growing and your turf grass lawn shrinking.
+You never know, you may find your test rock garden or meadow growing and your turfgrass lawn shrinking.

-Photo Credits (top to bottom, click on photo to open link):
+Photo Credits (top to bottom, click on the photo to open link):

-- Front Yard Turf Grass to Vegetable Garden Conversion in Idaho (start of growing season) – Photo: Author’s sister-in-law Katja
+- Front Yard Turf Grass to Vegetable Garden Conversion in Idaho (start of growing season) – Photo: Katja Casson

 - Yard with Drought Tolerant Grasses and Plants in Phoenix, AZ – Photo: Thomas J. Story, Sunset